minio/docs/source/operations/install-deploy-manage/migrate-fs-gateway.rst

    - Replace ``ALIAS`` with the alias for the new deployment.
    - Replace the name of the zip file with the name for the existing deployment's file.

+   .. _minio-gateway-migrate-bucket-contents:

 #.
+Standalone deployments: migrate bucket contents with :mc:`mc mirror`.

    Use :mc:`mc mirror` with the :mc-cmd:`~mc mirror --preserve` and :mc-cmd:`~mc mirror --watch` flags on the standalone deployment to move objects to the new |SNSD| deployment with the existing MinIO Client

    .. code-block:: shell
       :class: copyable